msolomon/argo/README.md

 `argo-js` is a reference implementation of Argo in TypeScript, and can be found in [this repository](https://github.com/msolomon/argo).
-It is distributed on NPM under the name `argo-graphql`.
+It is distributed on NPM under the name [argo-graphql](https://www.npmjs.com/package/argo-graphql).

 ## Authors and contributors